TheTonsOfCode/lang-tag-cli/docs/cli-usage.md

 }

-// This tag's config won't be auto-generated by onConfigGeneration const manualTranslations = i18n({
+// This tag's config won't be auto-generated by onConfigGeneration const manualTranslations = i18n(
+  {
-  specialCase: "This needs a specific configuration (manual)" }, {
+    specialCase: 'This needs a specific configuration (manual)', },
+  {
     namespace: 'specialNamespace',
     path: 'custom.path.for.specialCasePrefix',
-  manual: true // Flag indicates manual config, onConfigGeneration will ignore this } as CustomAppConfig); // Type assertion if using an extended config type
+    manual: true, // Flag indicates manual config, onConfigGeneration will ignore this } as CustomAppConfig
+); // Type assertion if using an extended config type

-// This tag's config *will* be processed by onConfigGeneration (if manual is not true) const autoTranslations = i18n({
+// This tag's config *will* be processed by onConfigGeneration (if manual is not true) const autoTranslations = i18n(
+  {
-  regularCase: "This can use auto-generated configuration" }, {
+    regularCase: 'This can use auto-generated configuration', },
+  {
-  namespace: 'auto' // May be overridden or augmented by onConfigGeneration logic });
+    namespace: 'auto', // May be overridden or augmented by onConfigGeneration logic }
+);

 // Example component (optional) function SpecialComponent() {